RichardTMiles/Singleton/README.md

 For example, Singleton patterns are especially useful for ensureing only one instance, or one connection of a database is active at a time.
 Standardising this model will call for programmers to develope in a more pragmatic way.
-This differs from the common 'one-and-done' principal wich descibes using all, or mostfunctionallity immediately when an object is initiated.
-This would inturn call for objects to be greater in size, functionallity, and protibillity thereby requireing less files ( aka load time ) for needed procedures to spread across.
+This differs from the common 'one-and-done' principal wich descibes using all, or needed functionallity immediately when an object is initiated (generally smallers more operation specific classes).

 The built in data container also allows for less redeclairation of variables as arguments
 to methods in the stack.
 This increases run time.